 However, with the benefit of the Supreme Court’s judgment in Haralambous, the Court of Appeal today overturned that decision, agreeing with the CMA that such an application should be approached in line with the principles applicable in the comparable s8 PACE regime.
 Accordingly, the Court could have regard, in determining a challenge to the warrant, to the entirety of the evidence on the basis of which the warrant was granted, including evidence which is subject to PII at the inter partes stage.
 Such a course would not amount to an impermissible closed material procedure.

-The Court further rejected Concordia’s submission (on its cross appeal) that the PII material could be disclosed into a confidentiality ring compromised of Concordia’s external lawyers.
+The Court further rejected Concordia’s submission (on its cross appeal) that the PII material could be disclosed into a confidentiality ring comprised of Concordia’s external lawyers.

 The judgment can be found here.